Online Accounting Degree

 - Is programmatically accredited by the Accreditation Council for Business Schools and Programs (ACBSP)

-- Is rated among the Best Online Bachelor’s Programs by U.S. News & World Report for the fourth year in a row*
+- Is ranked among the Best Online Bachelor’s Programs by U.S. News & World Report for the ninth consecutive year*

 At CTU, students come first.
 Our flexible online course schedules are designed to help you to build a class schedule around your schedule.
 And with grants and scholarships available for those who qualify, a degree from CTU can be both achievable and affordable.
 Learn more below or fill out the form to speak with an admissions advisor.